Seirdy/seirdy.one/content/posts/website-best-practices.md

 Your page should easily pass the harshest of tests without any extra effort if its HTML meets basic standards for well-written code (overlooking bad formatting and a lack of comments).
 Even if you use a complex static site generator, the final HTML should be simple, readable, and semantic.

-### Sample unorthodox tests
+### Sample un&shy;orthodox tests {#sample-unorthodox-tests}

-These tests start out pretty reasonable, but gradually get more ridiculous.
+These tests begin reasonably, but gradually grow absurd.
 Once again, use your judgement.

 1. Evaluate the heaviness and complexity of your scripts (if any) by testing with your browser's <abbr title="just-in-time">JIT</abbr> compilation disabled.[^4]
 2. Test using the Tor browser with the safest security level enabled (disables JS and other features).